StevenZack/naif/README.md

  9. MainActivity.java like this <a href="https://github.com/StevenZack/naif-android-example/blob/master/app/src/main/java/io/github/naife/stevenzack/myapplication/MainActivity.java" target="_blank">MainActivity.java</a>
 <br>

 10.Done !
 Now you can run your project .
-Here is the <a href="https://github.com/StevenZack/naif-android-example">example project</a><br>
+If you're still confused , Here is the <a href="https://github.com/StevenZack/naif-android-example">example project</a><br>

 ### <a name="windows">Windows</a>
 1. Install <a href="http://golang.org/">Go</a>